speeedev/speeedev/README.md

 **My skills:**

 * I don't give up.
-* I have research skills.
+* I know how to do research.
-* I know English.
+* I like to research.
-* I have been in many projects.
+* I write clean, readable code.

 **Languages I know:**